Nike-Inc/signal_analog/README.md

 dash2 = Dashboard().with_name('My Little Dashboard2: Metrics are Magic')\
     .with_charts(memory_chart)
 ```
-**Note that we are not actually creating the dashboards here using the .create() method as we did it in the dashboards
+**Note: we do not create Dashboard objects ourselves, the DashboardGroup object
-example.
+is responsible for creating all child resources.**

-This will be taken care by the DashboardGroup()**
+Many of the same methods for dashboards are available on dashboard groups as

-Many of the same methods for dashboards are available on dashboard groups as well, so
+well, so let's give our dashboard group a memorable name and configure it's
-let's give our dashboard group a memorable name and configure it's API token:
+API token:

 ```python